Yogyakarta Bucket List: Amazing Places to Visit in Yogyakarta, Indonesia

-Indonesia is one of the countries in the ASEAN Region that is gathering more attention and interest from Asian and Western travelers.
-It comes to no surprise given that the country has a lot of hidden gems that are worth seeing in person.
+Indonesia is one of the countries in the ASEAN Region that gathers more attention and interest from Asian and Western travelers.
+It comes to no surprise that the country has many hidden gems worth seeing in person.
 One of the cities that you shouldn’t miss out on is the city of Yogyakarta.

-Yogyakarta is the city famous for many iconic sights and as well the rich culture of Javanese People.
-Planning to visit Yogyakarta, Indonesia for your next vacation?
+Yogyakarta is the city famous for many iconic sights and the rich culture of the Javanese People.
+Planning to visit Yogyakarta, Indonesia, for your next vacation?
 Here are some of the activities and places we visited during our recent trip:

 Experience Kereta Wisata Luxury Train to Yogyakarta